TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

     * Tree logic works in a column, meaning a large tree takes 4 hits to break
     * Expanders increase max tree base size
     * When targeting non-logs, has a 1x1x6 area of effect, expandable up to 3x6x2
-    * High damage, making it an effective weapon
+    * High damage, but really slow
 * *Cleaver*:
     * Now has sweep attack
-    * If forge ever fixes their attribute, will grant bonus reach
+    * If forge ever fixes their attribute, will grant bonus attack reach
 * *Scythe*:
     * Retains area attack
     * Can now hoe the ground